NobodyInteresting/Endless/README.md

 This is an endless runner app.

-All the GameObjects except for the water were built by me using Blender or the basica objects provided by Unity.
+All the GameObjects except for the water were built by me using Blender or the basic objects provided by Unity.